Tien Chiu

 Doing it this way will allow me to try different arrangements of the warp chains “on the fly”.
 Between samples, I can pull one or more sections forward until they line up as I want, and because the warp chains are independently weighted, it won’t affect the other warp chains.
 If I beam onto the back beam, I’m committed to a single arrangement of warp chains for the entire duration of the piece.
 So hanging off a trapeze will be better for my sampling.

 First, however, I need to finish the qiviut scarf!
 It is on the loom with about 8″ woven.
-Mike is napping right now, but as soon as he gets up, I’m going to start weaving again.
+B. is napping right now, but as soon as he gets up, I’m going to start weaving again.
 I’m hoping to finish it this afternoon, so I can start getting the painted warp onto the loom!

 Share this post!